 Our classes are taught in a variety of formats including day and evening, hybrid, and online.
 The discipline currently offers CIS 101 in face-to-face, hybrid, and fully online formats.
 The discipline is also in the process of evaluating the feasibility of offering additional courses via an online/hybrid format.
 The flexibility that exists with an online course may help increase enrollments in single-section upper-level classes.
-The new full time faculty member are working their way through the college online teaching approval process and we are encourgaing the PT fauclty to explore this as well.
+The new full-time faculty member are working their way through the college online teaching approval process and we are encouraging the PT faculty members to explore this as well.
 The department also offers internship courses in web design, hardware, and networking, in which students earn academic credits for practical work experience in their identified field of study.
+Our instruction modalities will continue to be flexible due to the COVID-19 pandemic caused shift in learning format.